SMEMO: Social Memory for Trajectory Forecasting: Experiments

-For each episode, a variable number of agents (from 3 to 10) and their velocity are drawn at random.
+\minorrevision{For each episode, a variable number of agents (from 3 to 10) and their velocity are drawn at random between 1m/s and 2m/s to simulate both slow and fast walks.
 Agent starting points are quantized along the circumference to avoid agents to be too close and the whole circle is rotated by a random degree to increase sample variability.
 Samples have a temporal extent of 60 timesteps, 20 in the past and 40 in the future.
-Agent velocities are sampled in order to not cause any interaction in the past segment and make all social behaviors happen in the future.
-We defined a fixed train and test split by collecting 9000 and 1000 episodes respectively.
+We fix the radius of the circumference to 6 meters, in order to simulate a plausible interaction scenario.
+We defined a fixed train and test split by collecting 9000 and 1000 episodes respectively.}

-The challenge behind SSA is given by the necessity of jointly manipulating all observations as the episode advances in order to understand when an agent causes another to react and stop.
+The challenge behind SSA is given by the necessity of jointly manipulating all observations in order to understand when an agent causes another to react and stop.
+The purpose of this dataset is not to leverage synthetic data to train trajectory predictors that work in the real world as done by prior works \cite{berlincioni2020multiple, buhet2019conditional}, but rather to provide a tool for testing the ability to identify social interactions.
 We argue that this capability has not yet been fully achieved by state of the art trajectory forecasting methods.
 We will publicly release the dataset to foster research on this subject and ease comparisons with future works.